Zipfian-Science/rickled/docs/source/cli_tools.rst

     In {'key_one': '99', 'key_two': 'text'},
     Path /root/dict_type/key_one

-Should output be suppressed, adding the ``-s`` can be used.
+Should output be suppressed, adding the ``--silent`` can be used.
-Furthermore, failed input files can be moved to directory using ``-o``:
+Furthermore, input files that fail the check can be moved to directory using ``--fail-directory``:

 .. code-block:: shell

-    rickle schema check -i my-example.yaml -c my-example.schema.json -o ./failed -s
+    rickle schema check --input-directory ./configs --schema my-example.schema.json --fail-directory ./failed -s

 Serve tool
 ========================

-This is a little tool to serve the a YAML or JSON file as a mini API.
+This is a little tool to serve the a YAML or JSON (or TOML, XML, INI) file as a mini API.

 Example
 ------------------------